Pulwama encounter: Slain terrorist identified as 'most wanted' JeM member from Pakistan

 The heavy firing by the terrorists resulted in grievous bullet injuries to Sepoy Rahul Ranswal of the Rashtriya Rifles and SPO Shahbaz Ahmad of local police, who were evacuated to the Army's 92 Base Hospital in Srinagar but both succumbed to injuries there, he said.

 During the process of evacuation of the injured jawans, the terrorists fled the cordon area, the officer said, adding they were tracked down in the forest area of Nagander village, which is about one Kilometer away from the encounter site of Zantrag, next day resulting in a fresh encounter.
-Saifullah was killed there.
+The "most wanted" terrorist, Abu Saifullah, was killed there.

 However, his other associate managed to escape and a hunt is on to neutralise him, the officer said.